 Military veterans, for instance, are often unaware of the disability benefits they can draw upon, while unemployed people don’t always know how to submit claims.
 This is where services like VET TEC, VRRAP, VA Claim Pros, and CareerOneStop (respectively) become useful, so if you think you might be able to claim some financial support, then it’s worth doing some research.
 And if you can’t, you can probably find a loan service to get you the money you need to keep going.

 The internet is the most significant information resource that has ever existed.
 You can access a considerable portion of it for free, so there’s no good reason not to.
 Most useful for beginners are many online communities dedicated to web development, bringing experts and novices together to solve problems and yield solutions.

 Reddit is the best place to start since it encompasses diverse communities — or subreddits — that touch upon many different topics.
 You can find some that cover web development in general or specific web development areas that interest you.
 Once you’ve joined one or more suitable communities, you can start reading through informative threads or even submit questions to get some guidance from people who’ve been there and done that.

 Kick things off with a coding bootcamp

-Everything we’ve looked at so far is about getting you warmed up and ready to start your new training path, so here’s how you should take the first step: by attending a coding bootcamp.
+Everything we’ve looked at so far is about getting you warmed up and ready to start your new training path, so here’s how you should take the first step: attending a coding bootcamp.
 There are many reasons why coding bootcamps are the best choice when looking to launch a successful career transition into tech.
 One of them is that most programs are only months long.
 So you’ll have the foundation you need to pursue whichever area of web development best suits you.
 At LEARN academy, our live-remote, online coding bootcamp provides our students with the flexibility to join our 4-month Intensive Bootcamp from anywhere in the United States.